 Lobbying Firm Income

 Lobbying firms report income earned or accrued from lobbying activities during a quarterly period, even though the client may not be billed or make payment until a later time.
 For a lobbying firm, gross income from the client for lobbying activities is reportable, including reimbursable expenses, costs, or disbursements that are in addition to fees and separately invoiced.
-Line 12 of Form LD-2 provides boxes for a lobbying firm to report income of less than $5,000, or of $5,000 or more.
+The quarterly activity report (LD-2) provides boxes for a lobbying firm to report income of less than $5,000, or of $5,000 or more.
 If lobbying income is $5,000 or more, a lobbying firm must provide a good faith estimate of the actual dollar amount rounded to the nearest $10,000.

 Organization Expenses Using LDA Expense Reporting Method

 Organizations that employ in-house lobbyists may incur lobbying-related expenses in the form of employee compensation, office overhead, or payments to vendors, which may include lobbying firms.
 Organizations must report expenses as they are incurred, though payment may be made later.
-Line 13 of Form LD-2 provides for an organization to report lobbying expenses of less than $5,000, or $5,000 or more.
+The quarterly activity report (LD-2) provides for an organization to report lobbying expenses of less than $5,000, or $5,000 or more.
 If lobbying expenses are $5,000 or more, the organization must provide a good faith estimate of the actual dollar amount rounded to the nearest $10,000.
-Organizations using the LDA expense reporting method mark the “Method A” box on Line 14 of Form LD-2.
+Organizations using the LDA expense reporting method mark the “Method A” box on the quarterly activity report (LD-2).